google/WebFundamentals/src/site/_en/fundamentals/tools/setup/editor.markdown

 #### ColorPicker

-Pick any color from the palette and add it to your CSS with \`ctrl+shift+c\`.
+Pick any color from the palette and add it to your CSS with `ctrl+shift+c`.

 <img src="imgs/sublime-color-picker.png" alt="Sublime Color Picker Plugin" />

 #### Emmet

-Adds some useful keyboard shortcuts and snippets to your text editor.
+Add some useful keyboard shortcuts and snippets to your text editor.
 Check out the video on [Emmet.io](http://emmet.io/) for an intro into what it can do (a personal favorite is the 'Toggle Comment' command).